-Jalisa Gilmore is the Research Analyst at the NYC Environmental Justice Alliance (NYC-EJA).
-At NYC-EJA, her work includes research and advocacy to support NYC-EJA’s different environmental health initiatives to promote equitable, resilient, and healthy communities.
-Her work primarily focuses on climate change induced extreme weather, pollution prevention, air quality monitoring, and promoting green infrastructure in environmental justice communities.
-She leads their Waterfront Justice Project, a citywide community-based resiliency campaign to address climate change impacts in NYC’s industrial waterfront, as well as their Community Air Mapping Project for Environmental Justice, and their NYC Climate Justice Agenda.
+Victoria Sanders is the Research Analyst at the NYC Environmental Justice Alliance (NYC-EJA).
+At NYC-EJA, her work includes research and advocacy to support NYC-EJA’s environmental health initiatives to promote equitable, resilient, and healthy communities.
+Her work primarily focuses on climate change induced extreme weather, pollution prevention, air quality, and promoting green infrastructure in environmental justice communities.
 She has previously worked at the NYC Department of Health and Mental Hygiene’s Bureau of Communicable Disease focusing on epidemiological data analysis and Milestone Technologies, a technology company in which she worked in Human Resources and Diversity, Equity, and Inclusion.
-Victoria has an MPH in Environmental Health Sciences from Columbia University’s Mailman School of Public Health with a certificate in Climate Change and Human Health.
+Victoria has an MPH in Environmental Health Sciences from Columbia University’s Mailman School of Public Health with a certificate in Climate and Health.
 During her time at Columbia, she worked as a Lead Teaching Assistant for the Determinants of Health CORE class and served as President of the student organization, Students for Environmental Action.
-Victoria received her BS in Environmental Sciences with a Biology concentration from the University at Albany, State University of New York.
+Victoria received her BS in Psychology from the University of California, Davis.

 Shravanthi Kanekal is the Resiliency Planner for the NYC Environmental Justice Alliance.